dbu9/sciencechronicle.org/content/en/news/ashwagandha-emotional-well-being-interview-eliana-adams/index.md

 description: "In this insightful interview with renowned pharmacologist Eliana Adams, we delve into the effects of Ashwagandha on emotional well-being.
 Adams unravels the science behind this traditional herb, addressing common misconceptions and highlighting its potential in natural stress management.
 Through expert analysis, she offers a balanced view on how Ashwagandha can support emotional health, backed by scientific studies and practical advice for those considering its use."
 date: 2024-02-08T01:41:44.806Z
 draft: false
-tags: [ashwagandha benefits, eliana adams pharmacologist, emotional health, stress management, natural supplements, adaptogens, botanical pharmacology, ashwagandha side effects, managing stress naturally, ashwagandha research]
+tags: [ashwagandha benefits, does ashwagandha make you emotionless, does ashwaganda make you emotionless, does ashwagandha make you less emotional, ashwagandha emotionless, why does ashwagandha make you emotionless, can ashwagandha make you emotionless, ashwagandha make you emotionless, ashwagandha emotional numbness, does ashwagandha make u emotionless, ashwagandha makes you emotionless, ashwagandha side effects emotions, ashwaganda emotionless, ashwagandha emotions, ashwaganda emotions, ashwaganda and emotions, does ashwagandha make you emotional, ashwagandha effects on emotions, does ashwagandha make you have no emotions, ashwagandha no emotions, adaptogens, botanical pharmacology, ashwagandha side effects, managing stress naturally, ashwagandha research]
 thumbnail: "/news/ashwagandha-emotional-well-being-interview-eliana-adams/thumb.png"
 ---